 We understand that your privacy is important to you and it’s important to us too.

-Legal Services provides services directly to the various departments of the council.
 We cannot act on behalf of members of the public, nor provide you with legal advice.
 However, there are certain matters for which you require legal documents or information from the council and Legal Services will provide this.

 This privacy notice tells you what to expect when Legal Services collects and processes your personal information.